-She gained professional experience in the European Parliament and global corporations.
-Her main interests are energy transformation and geopolitics.
-Privately, a sailor, judge and coach of rhythmic gymnastics.
+She has gained professional experience in the European Parliament and in major multinational corporations.
+Her main interests are energy transition, sustainable development and geopolitics.
+Privately, she is a sailor, beekeeper, judge and artistic gymnastics coach.

 Chairman of the Foundation Council

 prof. Tomasz Grzegorz Grosse